 The other confusion also becomes the vagueries surrounding Chool-soo’s origin.
 Jo Sung-Hee gives us almost nothing about this.
 The film seems undecided between telling a feral child love story and a werewolf tale with the latter not that easily grafted on – the entire story, for instance, could have worked just as well without any werewolf element.
 Furthermore, there is an element about illicit experiments and military heavies that come in at the last moment and ends up jarring the delicate balance of the tender love story.
 It is this need to add villains and a classic chase/separation element to the story at the climax that weakens it.

 I wanted to like A Werewolf Boy because of my expectations of Jo Sung-Hee but what we end up with a nicely made but simplistic love story that has sold out on enigma and mystery and ends up playing to the violins and heartstrings so much that it eventually becomes manipulative.

-Jo Sung-Hee next went onto direct the hard-boiled detective thriller The Phantom Detective (2016), which sounds like it should be a genre film but isn’t, as well as write the script for Killer Toon (2013), a horror film about murders that follow a cartoonist’s drawings.
+Jo Sung-Hee next went onto direct the hard-boiled detective thriller The Phantom Detective (2016), which sounds like it should be a genre film but isn’t, and the SF film Space Sweepers (2021), as well as write the script for Killer Toon (2013), a horror film about murders that follow a cartoonist’s drawings.